 Review Service Group Setup

-Service groups are a way to inform the AI/ML engine about the failure domains within your log streams.
+Service groups are a way to inform the Skylar AI about the failure domains within your log streams.
 Only log streams or files coming from services, containers, and hosts that could affect each other should be placed in the same service group.
 If you see log events in a RCA report that originate from completely unrelated services, you can partition them by changing your log collector settings to place them in different service groups.
 Aside from assigning a Service Group label per daemonset, you can also map sets of k8s labels (like apps, or namespaces) into a particular Service Group by editing the YAML file for the log collector.

 Review RCA Settings

 The most common setting to consider adjusting is the Root Cause Significance setting.
-Think of this like a filter level; the higher the significance setting, the more selective the AI/ML engine will be in alerting.
+Think of this like a filter level; the higher the significance setting, the more selective the Skylar AI will be in alerting.
 Significance is a cumulative score for each suggestion, based on the rareness and "badness" (log severity level) of the constituent log events within that alert.
 The higher the significance setting, the more rare and bad the Root Cause events have to be to show up in an alert feed.

 "Badness" is derived from the log severity level, but there are additional hidden settings that can optionally scan the log text, as well as add your own keywords or strings that have a special meaning for your software stack.